xcq-ca/starter-hugo-academic/content/project/graduate-assistants-healthcare-experiences/index.md

   focal_point: Smart
   preview_only: false
 ---
-What are graduate assistants' experiences with their university provided healthcare?
+What are graduate assistants' experiences with their university provided health insurance?